Listed below are the requirements for the TESOL Undergraduate Certificate.

 Applicants who are not native speakers of English also should submit scores of least 550 on the TOEFL exam and 45 on the TSE.

-The teaching internship is completed at one of the internship institutions affiliated with the certificate program.
+The teaching practicum is completed at one of the institutions affiliated with the certificate program.
 The site of the internship may be chosen by the student, but it must be approved by the certificate program staff.
-The student is expected to complete between 40 and 60 hours of supervised teaching over a period of four to eight weeks.
+The student is expected to complete between 60 and 80 hours of supervised teaching over a period of a semester.
+Students who previously have taken any of the required courses while enrolled as non-degree undergraduate students or students in other undergraduate programs at UWM may transfer the credits earned into the certificate program, so long as the courses have been taken within the last five years.
+Students who have taken comparable undergraduate-level courses at other institutions may be allowed to transfer in up to 6 credits of coursework, upon approval of the certificate program coordinator.

 There is a time limit of three years from initial enrollment for completion of the certificate.